phunware/maas-alerts-android-sdk/README.md

     services and handle them to the custom IntentService.

     The com.google.android.c2dm.permission.SEND permission is necessary
-    so only GCM services can send data messages for the app -->
+    so only GCM services can send data messages for the app.
+-->
 <receiver
     android:name="com.google.android.gcm.GCMBroadcastReceiver"